Statistics and Facts on Recruitment

 Some specialties are focused from the start, for example paediatrics and diagnostic sprecialties like radiology.
 This means doctors enter this specialty right after foundation.

-This round recruits the higher specialty posts with a February 2019 start date.
-After completing core training, doctors choose a further specialty to complete their training in, to then become a consultant within that specialty.
+Round 2 recruits the higher specialty posts with an August start date.
+After completing core training doctors choose a further specialty to complete their training in, to then become a consultant within that specialty.

 FY1 Doctor in first year of training after graduating from medical school.
 Has restricted GMC registration and has to be supervised to do tasks, is unable to carry out certain tasks eg death certification